Background#

 Different processes that can modify \(H_s\):#

-Concertina effect (local effect): This effect can work both ways.
-If current and wave directions are aligned and moving in the same direction, wave height can decrease from currents stretching the waves and influencing a longer period.
+Concertina effect (local effect): This effect can work two ways.
+If current and wave directions are aligned and moving in the same direction, or coflowing, wave height can decrease from currents stretching the waves and influencing a longer period.
 If current and wave directions are aligned and moving in opposing directions, wave height can increase from currents pushing the into waves and influencing a shorter period.
-The impact of this effect is stronger on wind-sea waves because of their lower energy.
+The impact of this effect is stronger on waves with shorter period and wavelength. concertina_sketch Figure 4: A sketch visualizing the concertina effect.
+4a represents a case where wave and current directions are coflowing, or aligned.
+This results in a lengthened period and decreased wave height.
+4b presents a case where currents are moving in opposing directions.
+This results in a shortened period and increased wave height.